StyXman/ayrton/README.md

         print ('user «mdione» is poresent on your system; that's a security vulnerability right there!')

 As a consequence, you can also use `and`, `or` and `not`.

+Do I have you attention?
+Let's go for your interest.
+Something also useful is a behavior similar to `pushd`/`popd`:

+    with cd ('bin'):
+        print (pwd ())
+    print (pwd ())

+If you were in `ayrton`'s source directory, you would get something in the lines
+of:

+    /home/mdione/src/projects/ayrton/bin
+    /home/mdione/src/projects/ayrton